-In Connecticut, a new series of motor vehicle laws went into effect on Tuesday October 1st 2013.
-These five new laws effect registrations, driver testing, taxes, license points, and driving schools.
+In Connecticut, a new series of motor vehicle laws went into effect on Tuesday, October 1st 2013.
+These five new laws affect registrations, driver testing, taxes, license points, and driving schools.

-The Connecticut Auto Accident Lawyers at Carter Mario Injury Lawyers are well aware of these new laws, and how they can be applied when an auto accident occurs.
+The Connecticut Auto Accident Lawyers at Carter Mario Law Firm are well aware of these new laws, and how they can be applied when an auto accident occurs.
 We’re happy to answer any legal questions you have if you’ve been involved in an auto accident.

 Here are some brief summaries of the five new laws…

 Electric vehicle registrations changed from annual to biennial.

 Snowmobile and All-Terrain Vehicle registrations are changed from March 31 to two years from the registration date.